Psychedelic/plug-docs/docs/build-an-app-examples/build-app-buy-me-a-coffee.md

 </html>
 ```

-Open end edit the stylesheet file `main.css` and add some custom styles, let's say that we make the button super colourful like Plug, for example!
-Copy the following content to the `main.css`, save it and refresh the page!
+Open end edit the stylesheet file `main.css` and add some custom styles.

+Let's say that we make the button super colourful like Plug!

+Copy the following content to the `main.css`, save it!

 ```css
 #buy-me-coffee {